mediachain/deploy/README.md

 ## Development
 The build process is handled by Gulp.
 You can install Gulp with `npm install -g gulp`.

-Start development server with change watching and live reload:
+Start development server: `gulp`

-`gulp`
+File changes will be watched and if you have the [livereload extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) your page will reload automatically

 Build static site: `gulp build`

 Clean built asset: `gulp clean`

 ## Deployment

-To deploy to Github pages ensure you have a `gh-pages` branch tracking `oriign/gh-pages`.
-You can configure this with `git branch --set-upstream-to=origin/<branch> gh-pages`

 Deploy to Github pages with `gulp deploy:gh`